joshuaadickerson/Scene7/README.md

 ## License ##
-This work is licensed in the public domain.
+This work is licensed under the BSD-3 clause license